Multigrid preconditioning of singularly perturbed convection-diffusion equations: Numerical Results

 and, consequently, a specific right-hand side, $f$.
 We choose the stabilization parameter in~\eqref{eq:SUPG_weak} to be 0 in the left boundary layer, where the mesh size in $x$ is $\mathcal{O}((\varepsilon\ln N)/N)$ and $h_{\mathcal{T}}/2$ in the remainder of the mesh, corresponding to $\tau_0 = 1/2$ and $\tau_1 = 0$ in~\eqref{Tau_0}.

 Table~\ref{tab:problem1} presents numerical results for the problem in~\eqref{eq4}, using an outer FGMRES stopping criterion of reducing the absolute residual norm below $1/N^2$ for a problem on an $N\times N$ mesh.
 Here, we use V(2,2) cycles, with a Chebyshev iteration for relaxation on each level.
 While the interval defining the Chebyshev polynomials could be adjusted by hand, we use a reasonable rule-of-thumb instead, using PETSc's default estimate of the spectrum of the preconditioned operator (computed using preconditioned Arnoldi and a noisy right-hand side vector), then taking the Chebyshev interval to be $\left[\frac{1.1M}{4},1.1M\right]$, where $M$ is the estimate of the largest eigenvalue of the relaxation-preconditioned linear system.
 The factor of 1.1 (as used by default in PETSc) allows that $M$ is an under-estimate of the largest eigenvalue.
 The factor of 4 chooses the Chebyshev polynomial to optimally damp the upper $3/4$ of the (estimated) spectrum of the relaxation-preconditioned linear system, as is suitable in 2D.
-For relaxation on this problem, we use (additive) line relaxation in both directions, since the tensor-product Shishkin mesh is adapted in both directions.
-On each level of the multigrid hierarchy, in each direction, we compute a customized divisions array to specify the blocks for relaxation to conform to the lines within the Shishkin mesh.
+For relaxation on this problem, we use (additive) line relaxation.
+Results at left of Table~\ref{tab:problem1} show results for line relaxation in both directions, while those at right present results for line relaxation only along lines parallel to the $x$-axis.